 When purchasing a bare land condominium unit that already contains structures like a house or garage, you should request a real property report from the seller.

-A real property report is a physical land survey prepared by a registered land surveyor.
+A real property report is a physical land survey that a registered land surveyor prepares.
 It will show:

 - the physical boundaries of the bare land unit;